rhinstaller/kickstart-tests/README.rst

   KSTEST_OS_VERSION = 26, Fedora rawhide has "Rawhide", and RHEL 7.3 has
   KSTEST_OS_VERSION = 7.3 .

+- KSTEST_EXTRA_BOOTOPTS - This variable is used in functions.sh to pass
+  additional kernel command line options.
+For example, setting this to `inst.text` enables Anaconda's text mode (instead of the default GUI).

 Chapter 3.
 Sharing common code in kickstart (.ks.in) files
 ==========================================================